-Some of the the major RPA predictions that are set to redefine digital transformation in the years to come are as follows.
+Some of the major RPA predictions that are set to redefine digital transformation in the years to come are as follows.

 RPA utilization is gradually increasing in the market around the globe.
-Most of the enterprises have already started implementing the RPA technology, as it is cost-effective, optimizes the usage other resources, and is less prone to errors.
+Most of the enterprises have already started implementing the RPA technology, as it is cost-effective, optimizes the usage of other resources, and is less prone to errors.

 In the near future, the RPA tools may get sophisticated and take over the characteristics of business process management tools along with AI tools.
-They may become more efficient in such a way that they could analyze the statement of particular customer request and recommend any discount if applicable.
+They may become more efficient in such a way that they could analyze the statement of a particular customer request and recommend any discount if applicable.

 |Automation Anywhere||Blue Prism|

 |Kofax||OpenSpan by Pegasystems|